-With so many people signing online, their old phone wiring may only come to a single central location like the kitchen.
+New Internet users may find that their old phone wiring may only come to a single central location, like the kitchen.
 This has made a rapidly growing market for Phonex and their competitors.
 They do have a problem, particularly in large homes with long runs to the panel, where shortwave broadcasts are picked up!
 Because of this problem I got given a set, pretty nice as they cost almost $100.
 I started to use them in our house so we could have a corded phone in the living room for the computer.
 Well, they certainly wouldn’t get close to supporting the 28.8k speed I’m used to connecting at.
 Also, at night we had the same problem with hearing shortwave transmissions on the 3 MHz downlink base->extension.
 So I decided to do something fun with them – put them on the air!

 For the base unit, I desoldered the single turn transformer wire coupling into the power line, and connected it to a 5 meter length of wire, hanging down from an upstairs window.
 For the extension unit, I also disconnected the powerline coupler and connected it to a 3 meter length of wire.
 These wire lengths were chosen for convenience, not for tuning.
 The radiation efficiency was clearly a fraction of 0.1%